5 Toxic Behaviors That Steal From Your Soul

 Negativity is at the core of toxic energy.

-There are things that happen in our lives that can leave us kind of jaded.
+Things that happen in our lives can leave us kind of jaded.
 You can escape feeling jaded, but it takes time and energy and not many know how to do that.

 So what’s left behind is negativity toward everything.